 |Optional: Herbs or Vegetable Seasoning||To taste|

 1. Spiralize your zucchini.

-Using a spiralizer: You can choose between thicker or thinner zoodles, depending on which side of the spiralizer you use.
+Using a spiralizer (affiliate link): You can choose between thicker or thinner zoodles, depending on which side of the spiralizer you use.
 Twist the zucchini through the blade to make your zucchini noodles.
 After a few twists, take the zucchini out of the spiralizer to break the strands, and then keep going until you’ve spiralized the whole zucchini.

 Using a knife: Cut off the ends of your zucchini, and then cut it lengthwise into 4-8 strips.
 Julienne your zucchini by slicing it lengthwise into thin strips.